mretegan/crispy/README.rst

 Using pip
 *********
 Pip is the package manager for Python, and before you can use it to install Crispy, you have to make sure that you have a working Python distribution.
-Never versions of Crispy work only with Python 3.7 or greater.
+Newer versions of Crispy work only with Python 3.7 or greater.
 On macOS and Windows, you can install Python using the `official installers <https://www.python.org/downloads>`_.
 In particular, for Windows, you should install the 64-bit version of Python, and make sure that during the installation you select to add Python to the system's PATH.

 Crispy depends on the following Python packages: